vikas-0/GeekyHub/content/post/elasticsearch-opensearch-indexing-performance-rails-jobs/index.md

 Memory Usage: AsyncJob uses -30.51% less memory than SolidQueue CPU Usage: AsyncJob uses -92.11% less CPU time than SolidQueue
 ```
-Note: For solid queue, I have used 1 worker with 3 threads, which is a default configuration for solid queue.
+Note: For SolidQueue, I used one worker with three threads, which is the default configuration.

 ## Analyzing the Results